 Crisp and on point are the words that first come to mind when thinking about the Ritz Carlton Washington DC.
-From the snappy valets to the knowledgeable front desk thing moved quickly with sense of efficiency.
-Quite ironic in DC if you think about.
+From the snappy valets to the knowledgeable front desk thing moved quickly with a sense of efficiency.
+Quite ironic in DC if you think about it.

 I booked a premier king room for 31.5k points plus $200 which gave me a point value of 1.5 cents based on a room rate of $689 (minus the $200).
 I try for 1 cent but anything above .7 cents is considered a good redemption value for Marriott Bonvoy points.

 If not booking with points I recommend you get extra perks & VIP benefits by using a Marriott STARS agency to access them (you still get Bonvoy points).
 I use Classic Travel for booking luxury hotels around the world via their online portal which gives me access to unique benefits.